abhineetraj1/screen-recorder/README.md

 ### For windows

-Open command prompt (search for this, you'll get it) , enter the below code and hit enter
+Open command prompt (search for this, you'll get it) , execute the below code

 ```
 pip3 install pyautgui